 Work that does not allow us to find a purpose, where we can not act self-determined or are exposed to monotonous stress, with little or no influence on the outcomes or where we can not identify ourselves with the results, oppresses us.
 We wear out in our doing and can not have an intrinsic motivation.

-If we see our work under the aspect of good workmenship, our thinking and acting will be guided by concepts of quality and work ethics.
-An electrician for example will not install a cable diagonally even if asked to do so by his customer.
-This is simply against his work ethics.
+If we see our work under the aspect of good workmanship, our thinking and acting will be guided by concepts of quality and work ethics.
+An electrician, for example, will not install a cable diagonally even if asked to do so by his customer.
+This is just against his work ethics.

-The software craftsmanship movement [Bradbury et al. 2009] can be seen under that impression - although this movement goes beyond workmenship, it is about art and craft.
+The software craftsmanship movement [Bradbury et al. 2009] can be seen under that impression - although this movement goes beyond workmanship, it is about art and craft.

 There used to be two teams in every workplace: management and labor.
 Now there’s a third team, the linchpins.
 These people invent, lead (regardless of title), connect others, make things happen, and create order out of chaos.
 They figure out what to do when there’s no rule book.
 They delight and challenge their customers and peers.
 They love their work, pour their best selves into it, and turn each day into a kind of art.
 [Godin 2010]

-This interpretation of art in work is not only about individual expertise, it is also about cooperation und social capabilities.
+This interpretation of art in work is not only about individual expertise, but it is also about cooperation and social capabilities.
 Expertise and cooperation bring us to an up-movement, while in the opposite incompetence and egoistic driven acting bring us into a down-movement.

-In this regard it is helpful that experienced people have an eye for other experienced people [Wohland and Wiemeyer 2007:40], so that they attract each other, which facilitates cooperation in the end.
+In this regard, it is helpful that experienced people have an eye for other qualified people [Wohland and Wiemeyer 2007:40], so that they attract each other, which facilitates cooperation in the end.

-This positive and demanding expectation on us and our work is a force behind the Agile Manifesto and also the software craftsmanship movement.
-From that perspective I think it is clear, that Agile is about individuals, their opinions, attitudes, creativity, skills and their willingness to cooperate.
+This confident and demanding expectation on us and our work is a force behind the Agile Manifesto and also the software craftsmanship movement.
+From that perspective, I think it is clear, that Agile is about individuals, their opinions, attitudes, creativity, skills and their willingness to cooperate.

-This perspective does not correspond with the model by that we have been socialised in the industrialised world during the last onehundred years.
-The school-, university and working worlds functioned by a mainly different pattern: the Taylorism [Wiki].
+This perspective does not correspond with the model by that we have been socialized in the industrialized world during the last one hundred years.
+The schools, university, and working worlds functioned by a mainly different pattern: the Taylorism [Wiki].

-In the Taylor-Tub the thoughts of the individual are not of importance, because all workflows, procedures and processes are already defined upfront and have to be followed.
+In the Taylor-Tub the thoughts of the individual are not of importance, because all workflows, procedures, and processes are already defined upfront and have to be followed.
 This makes the system robust but inflexible.
 We have been educated for this world of working, which brought up disruptive productivity growth and inert mass markets during the last century.
-Biggest problem to solve for these markets: how to produce as much as possible at the cheapest price.
+The biggest problem to solve for these markets: how to produce as much as possible at the lowest price.

-Todays markets are more and more characterized by their narrowness and/or complexity.
+Narrowness and/or complexity characterizes Today’s markets.
 This complexity requires a better understanding of customer needs, higher flexibility and often interdisciplinary approaches.
 Those companies that can create such dynamics, the top performers, set the less capable companies under pressure.
 Companies that can not create the dynamics will suffer the pressure.
-Biggest problem to solve for these markets: how to connect to the customer, identify what delivers real value and be able to do it fast.
+The biggest problem to solve for these markets: how to connect to the customer, identify what delivers real value and be able to do it fast.

 A template for congruent acting can be seen in the Agile Manifesto.
-And the corresponding attitude might be to understand our work as an art.
+And the similar attitude might be to understand our work as art.